 Based on their strengths, sealants fall between caulks and adhesives.
 While not as strong as adhesives, sealants serve some key purposes – not only do they seal substrates together, but also help keep moisture inside or out of the materials they are used on.
-What’s more, sealants are great for providing sound and thermal insulating, and serve some insulation to fire.
+What’s more, sealants, such as the Sikaflex PRO-3, are great for providing sound and thermal insulating, and serve some insulation to fire.

 Based on their physical form, sealants can fall into one of three main types: one-component sealants, two-component sealants and sealant tapes.
 One-component sealants come packaged in a cartridge, and don’t require special equipment to apply.
 Two-component sealants, on the other hand, are composed of a base and an activator, which need to be mixed together with special equipment before application.
 This type of sealant also requires a bulk gun to apply.
 Similarly to PSA tape, sealant tapes come supplied in flexible packaging.

 Another way to classify sealants is based on their chemical make-up and strength.
 There are seven basic types of sealants and their suitability for a project depends on the properties of both the substrates and the sealant, as well as the cost.